 Cervical radiculopathy describes the inflammation or damage to a nerve root in the cervical spine This condition can cause numbness, weakness, or poor reflexes. it may radiate anywhere from the neck into the shoulder, arm, fingers or hand.
 You can feel a ‘pins and needles’ sensation or a shock like burning.

 Baltimore Car Accident Spine Injury Lawyer Offering Free Consultations

 People who end up hurt in a Maryland car crash can suffer a range of back and spinal problems.
 You can suffer some very serious consequences even if you do not end paralyzed.
 See your doctor as soon as possible if you have back pain, whether acute or dull.
 Make sure you are referred to a specialist.
-Talk to a Baltimore car crash injury lawyer as soon as possible about getting the compensation you deserve to deal with injuries that are often complex and long-lasting.
-Call the Law Offices of Randolph Rice at (410) 431-0911.
+Talk to a Maryland car accident lawyer as soon as possible about getting the compensation you deserve to deal with injuries that are often complex and long-lasting.
+Call Rice, Murtha & Psoras at (410) 694-7291.